qst0/taut.tech/_posts/2016-5-7-hack-harassment.md

 ---
 ![HackHarassment](http://i.imgur.com/JPjxtTK.png)
 ------
-[#HackHarassment](https://www.hackharassment.com/) Take the pledde to stop online Harassment!
+[#HackHarassment](https://www.hackharassment.com/) Take the pledge to stop online Harassment!

 Hack Harassment is a coalition of organizations and individuals who share in the common goal of building a more inclusive and